Fast Simulation of Vehicles with Non-deformable Tracks: RELATED WORK

-When negotiation of obstacles needs to be accounted for, the 4-wheel approximation would fail, because the robot could not support itself on obstacle edges by the middle parts of the tracks.
+When negotiation of obstacles needs to be accounted for, the 4-wheel approximation would fail because the robot could not support itself on obstacle edges by the middle parts of the tracks.
 In this case, the problem is often solved by putting more virtual intersecting wheels inside the track.
 This approach has been tested by Sokolov~et~al.~\cite{sokolov2016}, and is available as a~predefined model in V-REP and Webots simulators.
-The model still uses the skid-steer wheel control, has to properly synchronize wheel velocities on each side, and it still has problems imitating the skid-steer behavior properly.
-On the other hand, the robot is able to overcome some obstacles, can support itself by any part of the track, and the motion can be initiated in the ``physically-correct'' way by applying torque to the wheels.
+The model still uses the skid-steer wheel control with synchronized wheel velocities on each side.
+On one hand, it has problems imitating the skid-steer behavior properly.
+On the other hand, the robot is able to overcome some obstacles and can support itself by any part of the track.
 But the geometry of such model does not correspond to the real geometry, which is why these models cannot plausibly simulate e.g. climbing up a~staircase.
 We have observed in~\autoref{sec:experiments} that this model also gets stuck in some cases where the real robot would continue going.
-These models also do not work very well with the standard \textit{friction pyramid} approximation of friction direction -- it is instead needed to use the more precise (and more computationally expensive) \textit{friction cone} model.
+These models also do not work very well with the standard \textit{friction pyramid} approximation of friction direction -- it is instead needed to use the more precise (and more computationally expensive) \textit{friction cone} model~\cite{Drumwright2010}.

-In the V-REP simulator, we have found one more method of approximate simulation, but it is only suitable for conveyor belts and other static elements.
-It basically bypasses the physics computations by directly setting linear velocity of the whole conveyor belt mechanism, and resetting all forces acting on it in the next simulation step.
-This way, the conveyor belt can exert forces on objects colliding with it (because it has non-zero mass and velocity), but at the same time it stays on its place unaffected by any kind of dynamics (because the forces are zeroed-out each simulation step).
+The V-REP simulator offers another method of approximate simulation, which is only suitable for conveyor belts and other static elements.
+It bypasses the physics by directly setting linear velocity of the whole conveyor belt mechanism, letting it interact with other bodies, and resetting all forces that acted on it afterwards.
+This way, the conveyor belt can exert forces on objects colliding with it, but at the same time, it stays on its place unaffected by any kind of dynamics (because the forces are zeroed-out each simulation step).